Get Custom Training

 Example:

-For back-office work, the assistant reviews case notes for completeness and privacy.
-It flags missing links, highlights a risky phrase, and suggests one sentence that makes the handoff effortless.
+An AI assistant reviews case notes in back‑office operations, checking for completeness and privacy.
+It flags missing information, highlights potentially problematic phrases and suggests a succinct sentence to facilitate smooth handoffs.

 Fairness and Consistency